Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/single-ec2/README.md

 Points to mention:

-- You can control **size, type, and encryption** of root and data volumes directly in the instance resource.[web:51]
+- You can control **size, type, and encryption** of root and data volumes directly in the instance resource.
 - For independent lifecycle or attaching to different instances later, you use `aws_ebs_volume` + `aws_volume_attachment` instead.

 ---